Table of Contents

 - The return journey to your hotel in Sigiriya/Dambulla – 1hour

-What are the most important places to visit in Polonnaruwa?
+What are the 14 best places to visit on the Polonnaruwa tour?

 - Alahana pirivena complex